-If a pupil arrives after 9:10 am they are late for school.
+If a pupil arrives after 9:15am they are late for school.

-If school has not yet been secured for the day, late pupils should report to their key stage leader to register before trying to go to their class.
+If school has not yet been secured for the day, late pupils should report to a member of admin staff at reception to register before trying to go to their class.

-If school has been secured for the day, late pupils should enter school using the front door, use the bell to access Reception and report to a member of admin staff to register and gain entry to class.
+If school has been secured for the day, late pupils should use the intercom to access Reception and report to a member of admin staff to register and gain entry to class.